EliasKouloures/EliasKouloures/README.md

 ### **1\.
 First-Principles System Thinking**

-We do not attempt to optimize fundamentally broken legacy systems.
-Utilizing a highly unique neurodivergent perspective (Asperger's \+ ADHD), we aggressively deconstruct enterprise bottlenecks to their absolute fundamental truths.
+I do not attempt to optimize fundamentally broken legacy systems.
+Utilizing a highly unique neurodivergent perspective (Asperger's \+ ADHD), I deconstruct enterprise bottlenecks to their absolute fundamental truths.
 This cognitive architecture allows for hyper-fast pattern recognition and the engineering of elegant solutions that neurotypical, heavily bureaucratized corporate teams consistently miss.

 ### **2\.
 Native Compliance (EU-Ready Architecture)**

-Compliance is never a feature bolted on at the end of the software development lifecycle. **GDPR** protocols and **EU AI Act** requirements (including strict transparency mandates, copyright data tracking, and data protection impact assessments) are woven intrinsically into the foundational architecture of the models we deploy.
+Compliance is never a feature bolted on at the end of the software development lifecycle. **GDPR** protocols and **EU AI Act** requirements (including strict transparency mandates, copyright data tracking, and data protection impact assessments) are woven intrinsically into the foundational architecture of the models I deploy.
 This proactive engineering completely eliminates legal gridlock and allows for rapid, fearless enterprise scaling.

 ### **3\.
 Human-Centric Output**